mlflow/mlflow/docs/source/gateway/index.rst

 .. code-block:: python

     data = {
+        "prompt": (
-        "prompt": "What would happen if an asteroid the size of " "a basketball encountered the Earth traveling at 0.5c? " "Please provide your answer in .rst format for the purposes of documentation.", "temperature": 0.5,
+            "What would happen if an asteroid the size of " "a basketball encountered the Earth traveling at 0.5c? " "Please provide your answer in .rst format for the purposes of documentation."
+        ),
+        "temperature": 0.5,
         "max_tokens": 1000,
         "candidate_count": 1,